OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-33.md

 This is what the Lord says: ‘If I have not set My covenant with day and night and established the laws of heaven and earth,

 ## Jeremiah 33:26
-then I will reject the descendants of Jacob and David My servant and will not choose one of his sons to rule over the descendants of Abraham, Isaac, and Jacob.
+then I will disregard the descendants of Jacob and David My servant and will not choose one of his sons to rule over the descendants of Abraham, Isaac, and Jacob.
 For I will restore their fortunes and have compassion on them.’”